BiologyThis is a featured page

 Upgrade terminology

-The suggested replacement terminology for the now defunct term biology is "animateology", the study of animate matter (or animate molecules); which is an Hmolpedia coined term, modeled on:
+The suggested replacement terminology for the now defunct term biology include: "chnopsology" (2012) and or "animateology", the study of animate matter (or animate molecules); which are both Hmolpedia coined terms, the latter modeled on:

 (a) Belgian-born English thermodynamicist Alfred Ubbelohde 1954 definition that “animate matter [is] termed ‘life’ for short.”